-Read on for everything you need to know about Wonder Woman 1984, including when we might see the film and what is going to happen.
+Read on for everything you need to know about Wonder Woman 1984.

-Although first scheduled for a December 2019 release, this date was moved back to June 2020, and then the coronavirus pandemic forced a further delay to August, then 2nd October 2020, and then the current release date.
+Originally scheduled for a November 2019 release, Wonder Woman 1984 was first moved to June 2020, before the coronavirus pandemic forced a further delay to August, then October, and now the current festive season date.

-The first film starring Gadot was released back in 2017 and grossed more than $800 million at the global box office.
+The first Wonder Woman film was released back in 2017 and grossed more than $800 million at the global box office.